prwitt/azure-scripts/README.md

-Scripts to create resources on Azure, utilizing different SDKs/tools.
+Scripts to manage resources on Azure, utilizing different SDKs/tools.